 histogram

 aggregation in APL allows you to create a histogram that groups numeric values into intervals or “bins.”
 This is useful for visualizing the distribution of data, such as the frequency of response times, request durations, or other continuous numerical fields.
 You can use it to analyze patterns and trends in datasets like logs, traces, or metrics.
-It is especially helpful when you need to summarize a large volume of data into a digestible form, providing insights on the distribution of values.
+It’s especially helpful when you need to summarize a large volume of data into a digestible form, providing insights on the distribution of values.

 The histogram